Anu Aggarwal

 Anu Aggarwal (born 11 January 1969) is a former Indian model and actress.
-She is best known for her works in Aashiqui, Khal-Naaikaa, The Cloud Door and Thiruda Thiruda.
+She is best known for her work in Aashiqui, Khal-Naaikaa, The Cloud Door and Thiruda Thiruda.

 Early life and background

-Anu Aggarwal was born on 11 January 1969 in New Delhi, and was raised in Delhi.
+Anu Aggarwal was born on 11 January 1969 in Delhi and was also raised in New Delhi.
+She had been acting since her school days.
+When she was in grade 7, she passed a stiff competition to act in a monologue.
+Next year, when she was in grade 8, she started a theater group.
+In grade 9, she both acted in as well as directed a play.
+In grade 10, she began writing a script, when she had to stop everything due to her board exams.
 She was a gold medalist in sociology at Delhi University.
 After a brief stint in modelling, and VJing, and appearance in the Doordarshan serial Isi Bahane (1988), she made her Bollywood debut with the musical blockbuster Aashiqui, following which she was much in demand.